AbrahamRG/AlgoTrade/README.md

 # AlgoTrade
-AlgoTrade is a trading algorithm based on the MACD strategy to get the recommendation for buy, sell, and hold any stock.
+AlgoTrade is a serie of trading algorithm based on several trading indicators to get the recommendation for buy, sell, and hold any stock.

 Disclaimer: This code is just for educational purposes.
 The author doesn´t recommend using it for real trades yet.